radondb/radon/docs/radon_sql_support.md

 * The partitioning key only supports specifying one column, the data type of this column is not limited( except for TYPE `BINARY/NULL`)
-* The partition mode is HASH, which is evenly distributed across the partitions according to the partition key `HASH value`
 * table_options only support `ENGINE` `CHARSET` and `COMMENT`，Others are automatically ignored
 * The default engine for partition table is `InnoDB`
 * The default character set for partition table `UTF-8`